matiasraisanen/insecrawl/README.md

 -d, --details       Prints details for a given camera ID.

+-f, --folder        Provide a custom path for downloaded images.
+If not
+                    provided, images will be saved to the default folder ./images

+-i, --identifier    Provide a custom identifier for the camera, used as
+                    filename for the saved image.
+Works only with -u and -o flags.

+-o, --oneCamera     Provide a single insecam camera ID to download a still frame from.

+--scrapeAllCameras  Downloads a still from every camera listed on insecam.
+This can take hours.

+--sortByCountry     Images will be saved in **./images/{COUNTRY_NAME}** instead.
+Intended use in
+                    conjuction with the option --scrapeAllCameras.

 -t, --timeStamp     Append timestamp to image filename.
 Useful if you don't
                     want to overwrite previously saved images.
 Timestamp format is [YYYY-MM-DD]-[HH:MM:SS], using computer's
                     local time and a 24h clock.

--f, --folder        Provide a custom path for downloaded images.
-If not
-                    provided, images will be saved to the default folder ./images

--o, --oneCamera     Provide a single insecam camera ID to download a still frame from.

 -u, --url           Provide a direct URL to a video stream to download a still frame
                     from.
 Useful if the camera is no longer on insecam, but still has a publicly accessible web interface.
 Must be used in conjuction with -i or --identifier.

--i, --identifier    Provide a custom identifier for the camera, used as
-                    filename for the saved image.
-Works only with -u and -o flags.

 -v, --verbose       Debug level logging
 ```